ManojGuha/Turtlebot_waypoint_navigation_ManojGuha/README.md

 1. Git clone this repository
 2. Make sure you have already installed Navigation, Gmapping, maps, geometry2, navigation_msgs packages
 3. Install the turtle3 completely with simulation, navigation ,slam, etc
-4. The Turtlebot navigation parameters should be downloaded this source and set in Turtlebot navigation package.
+4. The Turtlebot navigation package should be downloaded from here and sourced because it contains the necessary parameters and map files
 5. Run catkin_make in your workspace
 6. Start gazebo and open turtlebot_empty world simulation, launch turtlebot_navigation
 7. Finally run turtlebot_waypoint_navigation C++ program  which is in the package 'turtlebot_custom_waypoint_navigation' using rosrun to send the goals to turtlebot and navigate continuosly